-These South African natives look particularly attractive in rock gardens, slopes and even containers.
+These South African natives look particularly attractive in rock gardens, slopes, and even containers.
 The biggest requirement for Albuca care is superior drainage.
 The regions to which they are native are not known for consistent moisture, which means it is drought tolerant once established.
-Consistent watering at planting is necessary to mimic the rainy season but thereafter, light watering is all that is necessary when caring for Albuca.
+Consistent watering at planting is necessary to mimic the rainy season, but after that, light watering is all that is necessary when caring for Albuca.

 Fertilize Albucas annually at installation and in the early spring with good all-purpose bulb food.
 Cut back spent foliage after it yellows and begins to wilt.

 Learn more at How to Grow and Care for Albuca.

 - Back to genus Albuca